Using pgBackRest for Backup and Restore

 Restoring with pgBackRest

-pgBackRest provides mechanisms for restoring a PostgreSQL database to a specific backup, or to a specific point in time.
+pgBackRest provides mechanisms for restoring a Postgres database to a specific backup, or to a specific point in time.
 You should consult the pgBackRest user guide (opens in a new tab) to become familiar with supported backup and restoration strategies.

 Every database should have a different (pre-planned) disaster recovery scenario, dependent on many factors.
-When moving to a pgEdge cluster that uses pgBackRest, you may want to adjust your approach, customizing the pgBackRest configuration accordingly, as you test and verify your disaster recovery plan.
+When moving to a cluster that uses pgBackRest, you may want to adjust your approach, customizing the pgBackRest configuration accordingly, as you test and verify your disaster recovery plan.

 -

-Stop pgEdge across all nodes; from the
+Stop the CLI across all nodes; from the

-for nodes deployed with thecluster
+/home/pgedge/<cluster_name>/<node_name>/pgedgefor nodes deployed with theclustermodule. -

 Ensure that shared libraries required by pgBackRest are available in